Hellenistic philosophy: Dialectical school

 The dialectical school was known for their study of paradoxes, dialectic, and propositional logic.
 The main philosophers associated with this school were Diodorus Cronus and Philo the Logician Besides studying logical puzzles and paradoxes, the Dialecticians made two important logical innovations, by re-examining modal logic, and by starting an important debate on the nature of conditional statements.
 Through their development of propositional logic, the Dialectical school played an important role in the development of logic, which was an important precursor of Stoic logic.

 Stoicism

-Stoicism was founded by Zeno of Citium in the 3rd century BC, taught that the goal of life was to live in accordance with Nature.
+Stoicism was founded by Zeno of Citium in the 3rd century BC, asserting that the goal of life was to live in accordance with nature.
 It advocated the development of self-control and fortitude as a means of overcoming destructive emotions.
-The name Stoicism derives from the Stoa Poikile (Ancient Greek: ἡ ποικίλη στοά), or "painted porch", a colonnade decorated with mythic and historical battle scenes on the north side of the Agora in Athens where Zeno of Citium and his followers gathered to discuss their ideas.
-Zeno's most influential follower was Chrysippus, who followed his as leader of the school after Cleanthes, and was responsible for molding what is now called Stoicism.
+The name Stoicism derives from the Stoa Poikile (Ancient Greek: ἡ ποικίλη στοά), or "painted porch", a colonnade decorated with mythic and historical battle scenes on the north side of the Agora in Athens where Zeno and his followers gathered to discuss their ideas.
+Zeno's most influential follower was Chrysippus, who followed him as leader of the school after Cleanthes and was responsible for molding what is now called Stoicism.
 The Stoics provided a unified account of the world, constructed from ideals of logos, physics, and ethics.